ARMmbed/mbed-os-5-docs/docs/api/storage/HeapBlockDevice.md

 Optionally, you can create a HeapBlockDevice that will set the read, program and erase sizes to the same size rather than requiring each parameter be repeated if all of the values are constrained by a common block size.

-### Shortened constructor
+#### Shortened constructor

   - _size_ - Size of the block device in bytes.
   - _block_ - Block size in bytes.
 You can use this to configure the minimum read, program and erase sizes to this value.
 Default value is 512 bytes.

 You can view more information about the configurable settings and functions in the class reference.
+To configure this class, please see our [BlockDevice configuration documentation](/docs/development/reference/configuration-storage.html#blockdevice-default-configuration).

 ### HeapBlockDevice class reference